slo1958/sl-xj-lib-data/README.md

 The value passed as parameter to methods like AddElement(), set_element() are ignored.

+#### boolean data serie clBooleanDataSerie
+Elements of the data serie are boolean.
+A type specific get_element_as_boolean() function returns a boolean instead of a variant.
+Boolean operators (and, or, not ) have been overloaded.
+Operators ‘or’, ‘and’ and ‘not’ are overloaded using another boolean data serie as second operand.

-#### integer data serie clIntegerDataSerie
+#### currency data serie clCurrencyDataSerie
-Elements of the data serie are integer.
-A type specific get_element_as_integer() function returns an integer instead of a variant.
+Elements of the data serie are currency.
+A type specific get_element_as_currency() function returns a currency instead of a variant.
 Arithmetic operators (+, _, - ) have been overloaded.
+Functions like count(), count_non_zero(), average(), average_non_zero() are reimplemented for clCurrencyDataSerie to exclude invalid numbers and infinite numbers.
+Functions average() , averageNonZero(), sum() return a double, function averageAsCurrency(), AverageNonZeroAsCurrency(), SumAsCurrency() return a currency.
-Operators +, - and * are overloaded using a constant or another integer data serie as second operanda
+Operators +, - and * are overloaded using a constant or another currency data serie as second operand.

+#### date data serie clDateDataSerie
+This data series stores its value as DateTime, but the time part is not used.
+The data serie provide date related method to extract day, month, year….
+Value as integer data serie.

+#### dateTime data serie clDateTimeDataSerie
+This data series stores its value as DateTime.
+The data serie provide date related method to extract day, month, year….
+Value as integer data serie, and time related methods to extract hours, minutes, ….
+Values as integer data serie.

 #### double data serie clNumberDataSerie
 Elements of the data serie are double.
 A type specific get_element_as_number() function returns a double instead of a variant.